 Phase -1 of Hadoop Security Measure – User Authentication

-The purpose of authentication is to make sure that the person/system that is accessing the application are the right individuals who are supposed to use the application.
-Typically, authentication in enterprises is managed through a single distributed system, such as LDAP directory which consists of username/password mechanisms.
+The purpose of authentication is to make sure that the person/system that is accessing the application are the right individuals who suppose to use the application.
+Typically, authentication in enterprises is manage through a single distribute system, such as LDAP directory which consists of username/password mechanisms.

 We decided to use Kerberos authentication which is a common and secure enterprise-grade authentication system.
 Kerberos provides strong security benefits including capabilities that render intercepted authentication packets unusable by an attacker.
 It virtually eliminates the threat of impersonation by never sending a user’s credentials in cleartext over the network.